PiyushMandaliya/PiyushMandaliya/README.md

 ### Hi there 👋  I'm an iOS Developer.

 - 🔭 I’m currently working on MyMoney.
-It's my personal iOS App. <a href="https://github.com/PiyushMandaliya/MyMoney">More Details</a> <br>
+It's my personal iOS App.
+For more information <a href="https://github.com/PiyushMandaliya/MyMoney">click here</a> <br>
 - 🌱 I’m currently learning Swift/SwiftUI<br>
 - 💬 Ask me about Anything<br>
 - 🤔 I’m looking for help with learning SwiftUI<br>